playfuldreamz/PDF-Generator/README.md

 ## Configuration

 - **`config.json`:** You can customize default settings like font family, font size, and line spacing by modifying the `config.json` file.
+- **`ignore_folders.json`:** This file allows you to define a default list of folders to ignore during processing.
+The default list includes ".git" and "pycache".
+You can add or remove folders from this list as needed.
 - **GUI Settings:** The GUI provides an interface to change these settings as well.

 ## Contributing